How to Make a Healthy Aloe Vera Jelly

-It contains 19 essential amino-acids.
+Aloe vera contains 19 essential amino-acids.
 These substances are necessary for forming and structuring the proteins that the body needs for cells and tissues.

-Best of all, it is a very versatile ingredient that can be incorporated into your daily diet in a lot of different ways.
+More importantly, it’s a very versatile ingredient that can be incorporated into your daily diet in a lot of different ways.

 What is natural aloe vera jelly?